-He will be our first speaker, and then we will hear from our dear friend, Rabbi Marc Tanenbaum, who is an honored colleague and a cherished friend.
-A graduate of the Jewish Theological Seminary, a member of the Rabbinical Assembly, it is a particular pleasure for me to present him to you, since at one time he was a member of a congregation that I personally served
+He will be our first speaker and then we will hear from our dear friend, Rabbi Marc Tanenbaum, who is an honored colleague and a close friend, a graduate of the Jewish Theological Seminary and a member of the Rabbinical Assembly.
+It is a particular pleasure for me to present him to you since at one time he was a member of a congregation that I personally served, and we go back together to college days at Yeshiva University where my respect for his sincerity and knowledge first began.
+Already at that time, in college days he was deeply concerned with the future of American Jewry, and that respect has subsequently blossomed into admiration for the devoted service that he has brought to the Jewish people in more than 25 years effort with the American Jewish Committee.
+I must add that when reading recently of Marc's meeting with Pope John Paul the

-[00:09:00] and we go back together to college days at Yeshiva University, where my respect for his sincerity and knowledge first began.
-Already at that time, in college days, he was deeply concerned with the future of American Jewry, and that respect has subsequently blossomed into admiration for the devoted service that he has brought to the Jewish people through more than 25 years effort with the American Jewish Committee.
-I must add that when reading recently of Marc's meeting with Pope John Paul II in Rome, I felt a surge of pride that the Jewish position would be presented by such a devoted and informed member of the Rabbinical Assembly.
+Second in Rome, I felt a surge of pride that the Jewish position would be presented by such a devoted and informed member of the Rabbinical Assembly.
 And so after Reverend Falwell, Rabbi Tanenbaum will immediately speak.

-One last word about the format, [00:10:00] I've asked each of our two speakers to make an opening statement, which we hope will not exceed 20 minutes.
-Then there will be time for comment of each upon the other for five or six minutes, and this should leave time for questions.
+One last word about the format.
+I have asked each of our two speakers to make an opening statement which we hope will not exceed twenty minutes.
+Then there will be time for comment of each upon the other for five or six minutes and this should leave time for questions.

 And so, dear friends, our program will begin.
-We shall now proceed, and I ask you to receive Reverend Jerry Falwell. (applause)
+We shall now proceed and I ask you to receive Reverend Jerry Falwell.